textcreationpartnership/A03154/README.md

 ##Content Summary##

 #####Body#####

-A Comfortable new ballad of a dreame of a sinner ...1625Approx.
-10 KB of XML-encoded text transcribe
+1. A comfortable new Ballad of a Dreame of a Sinner,being very 〈◊〉 troubled with the assaults of Sathan

 #####Back#####
-A Comfortable new ballad of a dreame of a sinner ...1625Approx.
-10 KB of XML-encoded text transcribe **Types of content**
+London Printed for E. Wright.
+**Types of content**

   * There are 76 **verse** lines!